METROPOLITAN RICHMOND WOMEN’S BAR ASSOCIATION

 The Secretary shall be responsible for ensuring that notice is provided for all Association and Board of Directors meetings, unless such responsibility shall be otherwise delegated by the President, and shall perform such other duties ordinarily incident to the Secretary’s office or as may be assigned by the President or the Board of Directors.
 During the absence of the Secretary, the President shall have the authority to appoint an Acting Secretary to perform such duties as may be required.

 3.8 Vacancies.
-In the event any officer shall resign or otherwise be unable to complete such officer’s term, a majority” of the Board of Directors shall appoint a successor to serve until the next annual May meeting.
+In the event any officer shall resign or otherwise be unable to complete such officer’s term, a majority of the Board of Directors shall appoint a successor to serve until the next annual May meeting.

 3a.l Powers.
 The Board of Directors shall be the governing body of the Association with power, to be exercised consistently with and subject to the Association’s By-laws, to give directions to all officers and committees, act for the Association, manage its affairs, make appropriations of its funds in the ordinary course of business, and establish such regulations as it deems advisable to govern the conduct of Association business.

 3a.2 Qualification and Number of Directors.
 The number of Directors shall be a minimum of four (4) and a maximum of twenty-five (25) to be elected at the annual business meeting.
 A quorum shall be a majority of the Directors.
-The Board of Directors shall consist of the Immediate Past President, the President, the President-Elect, the Vice-President, the Secretary and the Treasurer, and the Chairpersons of such Standing Committees and Special Committees of the Association as may from time to time be established, all of whom shall serve as ex-officio members of the Board of Directors.
+The Board of Directors shall consist of the Immediate Past President, the President, the President-Elect, the Vice-President, the Secretary and the Treasurer, and the Chairpersons of Standing Committees and Special Committees of the Association (as may from time to time be established), all of whom shall serve as ex-officio members of the Board of Directors.
 The members of the Board of Directors shall serve without compensation.
 The President shall serve as Chairperson of the Board of Directors.

 3a.3 Term.
 An ex-officio member of the Board of Directors shall serve so long as she holds the office which accords her membership on the Board of Directors of the Association.

 3a.4 Resignation, Removal, Vacancy.
-Any director may resign at any time by giving written notice to the Secretary of the Association.
-Such resignation shall take effect at the time specified therein or, if no time is specified, then upon receipt of the resignation by the Secretary, and unless otherwise specified therein, acceptance of such resignation shall not be necessary to make it effective.
-Any officer who shall, without reasonable cause, fail to attend four (4) or more meetings of the Board of Directors, or fail to discharge her duties as an officer in accordance with her good faith judgment of the Association’s best interests; may be removed by a simple majority vote of the members of the Association at a meeting of the members called for the purpose of removing any such officer.
+Any director may resign at any time by giving written notice to the President of the Association.
+Such resignation shall take effect at the time specified therein or, if no time is specified, then upon receipt of the resignation by the President.
+Unless otherwise specified therein, acceptance of such resignation shall not be necessary to make it effective.
+Any officer who shall, without reasonable cause, fail to attend four (4) or more meetings of the Board of Directors, or fail to discharge her duties as an officer in accordance with her good faith judgment of the Association’s best interests may be removed by a simple majority vote of the members of the Association at a meeting of the members called for the purpose of removing any such officer.
 Any ex officio director who shall, without reasonable cause, fail to attend four (4) or more meetings of the Board of Directors, or fail to discharge her duties as a director in accordance with her good faith judgment of the Association’s best interests, may be removed by a simple majority vote of the Board of Directors at a meeting of the Board of Directors for which notice has been given regarding the action to be taken not less than ten days before such meeting.
 A vacancy or vacancies on the Board of Directors in the position of an elected officer may be filled by a simple majority vote of the Board of Directors to serve the balance of the term.
 A vacancy or vacancies on the Board of Directors in the position of an ex officio director may be filled by appointment of the President to serve the balance of the term.

 3a.5 Meetings.
 Board of Director meetings shall be at all times open to any member of the Association who may wish to attend.
 The Secretary shall provide to any member of the Association the date of any scheduled meetings of the Board of Directors upon request.
 The Board of Directors may permit any or all directors to participate in a meeting of the directors by, or conduct the meeting through the use of, teleconferencing, email, facsimile, or similar electronic means.